iTwin/viewer-components-react/packages/itwin/grouping-mapping-widget/README.md

 - an optional `onClick` callback function where you could make your own API calls
 - an optional `icon`

-You can define your context custom UI as following example in the GroupingMappingProvider:
+You can define your context custom UI as following example in the GroupingMappingProvider with an example is to use [clash detection](https://www.itwinjs.org/sandboxes/iTwinPlatform/Clash%20Review) in the widget:

 ```tsx
 const customCB = (groupId: string, mappingId: string, iModelId: string) => {